Sun-Sean/Projects/Python/README.md

-# Description of the current directory
+# Description of the Directory

-The current directory contains directories that include projects written in Python
+contains directories that include projects written in Python